What is SEE?

 - Improve writing skills to write reports, emails, address job selection criteria and cover letters.

 North Metropolitan TAFE offers a variety of short courses and skill sets.

-North Metropolitan TAFE skill sets are a type of short course that provides certification for specific workplace skills.
+Our skill sets are a type of short course that provides certification for specific workplace skills.
 Skill sets are made up of one or more units of competency which link to an industry need or regulatory requirement, such as a licence.
-When you complete a skill set, you will receive a statement of attainment.
-In some cases this may count towards a higher qualification with further study.
-Skill sets are usually identified in the course title.

 Our SEE participants will be trained in using computers to produce work documents i.e. emails, letters, spreadsheets, power point presentations, use social media and mobile technologies to networking and to search for employment and further training opportunities.

 In this modern world, digital literacy is very important to be competitive in the labour force.
 All our SEE participants will have the opportunity to experience technology hands-on and work closely with an experienced facilitator.

 Learning will be an action-based project, in which participants will gain confidence by working together.
 Participants will use a range of North Metropolitan TAFE technologies such as PCs and multifunction devices.
 All computers have access to the full Microsoft Office suite.

 If you are a business interested in hosting a SEE participant for a work placement please contact us.

 Want to see your jobseekers’ confidence improved, as well as their language literacy, numeracy and digital skills ready to enter and remain in the labour force?
 Then the SEE program is the option to refer your jobseekers to do their LLN and DL training.

 How to refer your jobseekers to the SEE program at North Metropolitan TAFE